awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Collation.md

 ## Server\-Level Collation for Microsoft SQL Server<a name="Appendix.SQLServer.CommonDBATasks.Collation.Server"></a>

 When you create a Microsoft SQL Server DB instance, you can set the server collation that you want to use\.
 If you don't choose a different collation, the server\-level collation defaults to SQL\_Latin1\_General\_CP1\_CI\_AS\.
 The server collation is applied by default to all databases and database objects\.

+**Note**
+You can't change the collation when you restore from a DB snapshot\.

 Currently, Amazon RDS supports the following server collations: